mjburtenshaw/eng-dev/code-review/gitlab-code-review-template.md

 [> 🛑 _Reproduce issues at least once on a development server._]: #

-[> 🛑 _Reproduce desired behaviors on a development server after every major push to the remote._]: #
+[> 🛑 _Reproduce desired behaviors on a development server after every significant push to the remote._]: #

 - [x] The solution produces the desired behavior.